 add a retention policy to an existing bucket.
 Placing a retention policy on

 a bucket ensures that all current and future objects in the bucket cannot be

 deleted or replaced until they reach the age you define in the retention

 policy.
 Attempts to delete or replace objects whose age is less than the

 403 - retentionPolicyNotMet error.

 For example, say you have a bucket with two objects in it: Object A you added a month ago, and Object B you added two years ago.
-If you apply a retention policy to your bucket that has a retention period of 1 year, you cannot delete or overwrite Object A for another 11 months: it is currently 1 month old, but must be a least 1 year old to delete or overwrite.
-Object B, on the other hand, can be deleted or overwritten immediately, since its age is greater than the retention period.
-If you decided to overwrite Object B, this new version of Object B has an age that restarts at 0 years.
+If you apply a retention policy to your bucket that has a retention period of 1 year, you cannot delete or replace Object A for another 11 months: it is currently 1 month old, but must be a least 1 year old to delete or replace.
+Object B, on the other hand, can be deleted or replaced immediately, since its age is greater than the retention period.
+If you decided to replace Object B, this new version of Object B has an age that restarts at 0 years.